nodejs/node/GOVERNANCE.md

 ## Collaborator nominations

+### Who can nominate Collaborators ?

 Existing Collaborators can nominate someone to become a Collaborator.

+### Ideal Nominees

 Nominees should have significant and valuable contributions across the Node.js organization.

+Contributions can be:

+* Commits
+* Pull requests
+* Comments
+* Reviews
+* Helping others
+* Issues
+* Participation in other projects, teams, and working groups of the Node.js organization
+* Other participation in the wider Node.js community

+### Nominating a new Collaborator

 To nominate a new Collaborator, open an issue in the [nodejs/node][] repository.
 Provide a summary of the nominee's contributions.
 For example: